 Fraud is a significant issue for small businesses.

 Around 31% of all instances of fraud are reported by small businesses, which is a far higher figure than for larger enterprises.
 While smaller businesses tend to experience organisational fraud more often, these are also the enterprises that tend to be the worst affected by it and where recovery can take far longer.
-But could working with accounting software like Sun Accounts help to reduce fraud?
+But could working with accounting software like Sun Accounts and NetSuite ERP help to reduce fraud?

 Where smaller businesses are the most vulnerable